kritisen/gohatke/content/posts/2014-03-26-quick-news-fast-news.md

 - You can tune your Twitter feed the way you want to &#8212; <strong><em>Follow</em></strong> people you like listening to, <strong><em>Unfollow</em></strong> when you get bored.
 - Twitter is the ultimate &#8216;<em>stream of consciousness</em>&#8216; news-source.
 Don&#8217;t get &#8220;<em>uber whelmed</em>&#8221; &#8212; come in and go as you like.
-- There&#8217;s always something news-worthy here, unless, of course, you start keeping up with the <a href="https://twitter.com/KimKardashian" target="_blank">Kardashians</a>. **Case in point**: Follow the right people.
+- There&#8217;s always something news-worthy here, unless, of course, you start keeping up with the Kardashians. **Case in point**: Follow the right people.

 ### 9. Have Some Fun {#Step_WaitWait}

 ![Wait_wait](https://raw.githubusercontent.com/kritisen/gohatke/main/content/images/2014/02/009_waitWait.jpg)

-<a href="http://www.npr.org/programs/wait-wait-dont-tell-me/" target="_blank">Wait Wait Don&#8217;t Tell Me</a> is NPR&#8217;s weekly news quiz.
+[Wait Wait Don&#8217;t Tell Me](http://www.npr.org/programs/wait-wait-dont-tell-me/) is NPR&#8217;s weekly news quiz.
 If you ever found news to be boring, this show is bound to change your opinion of news.
 This show is an hour-long roller coaster of fun, but also packs a substantial dosage of news and information.

 #### Added bonus: